-- Plan a coherent, individualized program of study with a clear focus and in keeping with their personal goals. - Demonstrate bachelor's-level knowledge in one or more fields of interest. - Demonstrate connections between theoretical learning and practical experience in relation to the field of interest - Demonstrate an ability to reflect upon and synthesize key aspects of the learning experience in the program.
+- Plan a coherent, individualized program of study with a clear focus and in keeping with their personal goals. - Demonstrate bachelor's-level knowledge in one or more fields of interest. - Demonstrate connections between theoretical learning and practical experience in relation to the field of interest. - Demonstrate an ability to reflect upon and synthesize key aspects of the learning experience in the program.

-In order to earn a degree, you must successfully complete all requirements for your major as listed here AND all other Degree Requirements, including General Education requirements, and meet the JSC Graduation Standards.
+In order to earn a degree, you must successfully complete all requirements for your major as listed here AND meet all other Degree Requirements, including the General Education Curriculum requirements and JSC Graduation Standards .